 All Duquesne in Dublin students must register with their Duquesne Academic Advisor for the following On-site Courses:

 STYI 000: Study Abroad Ireland (this ensures that you receive credit for your time abroad)

-HIST 267: Ireland Uncovered (3 Credits), Theme Areas: Social Justice/Global Diversity
+HIST 267: Ireland Uncovered (3 Credits), (Cultural Fluency / Social & Historical Reasoning)

 This course provides an overview of Irish history from the arrival of Christianity up to modern times.
 Taking a documents-based approach, the course will explore the complexities, themes and modern-day relevance of major issues and events in Irish history such as the plantations, penal laws, the famine, independence, partition, and the outbreak of the Northern Irish troubles in the 1960s and ‘70s.
 In covering the waves of conquest, conflict, migration, and settlement that have shaped the political and social composition of modern Ireland, the course aims to situate Ireland within the context of European and wider history.
 Additionally, aspects of Irish culture will be explored through examinations of sport, music, and literature in their modern context.
 (Theme Areas: Social Justice/Global Diversity)